-1. Eat more eggs.
-Eggs contain all the basic amino acids necessary to produce essential neurotransmitters, including serotonin.
+- Eat more eggs.
+Eggs contain all the basic amino acids necessary to produce essential neurotransmitters, including serotonin, which promotes feelings of relaxation and well-being.
 They are also rich in sulfur and magnesium, both good for your heart.
-Eat as many as six per week, and don’t worry about the notion that eggs contribute to the formation of LDL cholesterol.
+Eat as many as four to six organic or free range eggs per week, and don’t worry about the notion that eggs contribute to the formation of LDL cholesterol.
 That’s an unfounded myth.

-2. Include 4–5 oz. protein with every meal to stimulate steady production of tryptophan, a building block of serotonin.
-My top recommendations, in addition to fish, are organic, range-fed meats and poultry, as well as tofu, tempeh, and eggs.
+- Include 4 to 5 ounces of protein with every meal to stimulate the steady production of tryptophan, a building block of serotonin.
+My top recommendations, in addition to fish, are organic, range-fed poultry and meats, such as bison, as well as tofu, tempeh, and eggs.

-3. Get sufficient amounts of essential fatty acids (EFAs).
+- Get sufficient amounts of essential fatty acids (EFAs).
 These healthy fats are particularly important for proper brain function.
-Prime sources are fish and flax.
+In addition, there is biological evidence of low levels of omega-3 fats contributing to depression.
+Prime sources of EFAs are fish and flax.
 Eat two to three fish meals per week, use 1 tablespoon flax oil, or take in a tablespoon or two of ground flaxseed on a regular basis.

 Now it’s your turn: Have you found that any of these foods boost your mood?